lschierer/RUT/packages/luke/20060825/the-inconsistency-of-the-european-union.md

 ---

-title: The inconsistency of the European Union
+title: "The inconsistency of the European Union"
 date: 2006-08-25 13:35:05
 tags:
   -  politics-law